lukeaurio/Chartify/README.md

 for their emotional highs and lows for proper playlist development. will eventually allow creation of playlists via Spotify's User API

-Eventually it may do sentiment anaalysis using Lyric data but that's far of in the future
+Eventually it may do sentiment analysis using Lyric data but that's far of in the future

 # Dependencies